JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-desk-for-minimalists.md

 ![](/assets/data-pipeline.drawio.png)

-F﻿irst came the data- thanks to a helpful stackoverflow post I was able to download a .txt file which listed all valid Scrabble words.
+F﻿irst came the data - thanks to a helpful stackoverflow post I was able to download a .txt file which listed all valid Scrabble words.
 A few Excel formulas helped calculate the score value of each word.

 N﻿ow where do I store this data?